Petrol, diesel prices raised again

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan, while rejecting the Oil and Gas Regulatory Authority’s (Ogra) summary for petrol price hike by Rs13.18 per litre, approved a minimal increase of just Rs2.70 per litre.
+ISLAMABAD: Prime Minister Imran Khan while rejecting the Oil and Gas Regulatory Authority’s (Ogra) summary for petrol price hike by Rs13.18 per litre, and approved a minimal increase of just Rs2.70 per litre.

 The Oil and Gas Regulatory Authority (Ogra) had proposed an increase of Rs13.18 per litre in petrol price, Rs12.12 and Rs11.10 in prices of high speed diesel (HSD) and kerosene oil respectively.
 The regulator had also recommended price hike of light diesel oil (LDO) by Rs6.62 per litre, effective from today (Monday).